panicmechanic/ZMD/Readme.md

 #Done:
+- Fixed check_run_effects to reset turns_passed to 0 when effect is removed.
 - Added roll_for_effect to allow fighters to apply an effect to another fighter.
 - Added poison bar, moved dungeon level to char info
 - Fixed eat_food being called every map gen, also fixed eat_food by nesting it under Fighter class.